-From cookies to cupcakes to donuts, there are so many fantastic options.
+From cookies and cupcakes to donuts, there are so many fantastic options.

-The key to getting the right flavor profile is to use unsweetened cocoa and buttermilk.
-And when adding your food coloring, the gel kind works the best.
+The key to getting the right flavor is to use unsweetened cocoa and buttermilk.
+And when adding the food coloring, the gel kind works the best.

 I just had to begin this list with the star of the show.
 Classic, gorgeous, tender, sweet, and swoon-worthy, everyone loves red velvet cake.